 A unique place!

-The Mont-Cenis as a whole, since Antiquity, has always been of strategic and commercial importance but also military during the Second World War.
-Many fortifications are still present and visitable: fort of Ronce, fort of Varisselle, fort of the Turra, fort Malamot.
+Since Antiquity, the whole Mont-Cenis area has always had its strategic and commercial importance but it also played a military role during the Second World War.
+Many fortifications are still present and can be visited, like the forts of Ronce, Varisselle, La Turra and Malamot.

-A very busy passageway with an altitude of 2,000m between France, Haute Maurienne valley and Italy, Val de Suse, Mont-Cenis was home to a hospice, a priory and a natural lake.
+At an altitude of 2,000 metres, Mont-Cenis was a very busy passageway between the Haute Maurienne valley in France and the Susa valley in Italy, and was home to a hospice, a priory and a natural lake.

 The “gravity dam” built between 1962 and 1968 feeds, among others, the hydroelectric power stations of Villarodin-Bourget.